abhigithub108/Network-Intrusion-Detection-System/README.md

 # Network-Intrusion-Detection-Using-Deep-Learning
 ## Objective :
 Cyber Security: Development of Network Intrusion Detection System (NIDS),   with Machine Learning and Deep Learning, Recurrent Neural Network models, MERN web I/O System.
-## To run locally on your system:
-### Method - 1 :-
-step-1: Keep the Docker Desktop and Docker Hub running parallelly on your system then open the command prompt or terminal and run the following command [docker run --publish 3000:3000 saif0786/nids].

-step-2: You can now check the running of the service on your browser by typing [http://localhost:3000] as per shown above.

-### Method - 2 :-
-Step-1 : Fork or Clone the project using command [git clone "https://github.com/Shaik-Sohail-72/Network-Intrusion-Detection-Using-Deep-Learning.git"]
-Step-2 : Create a .env file and set up the dovenv variable which is used in app.js (or) remove dotenv variables from app.js and set the links like mongoDB link etc.
-Step-3 : Use command [npm install] to install all the packages.
-Step-4 : Use command [node app.js] to run it locally.
 ## Description :
 Large numbers of businesses were affected by data infringes and Cyber -attacks due to dependency on internet.
 To prevent such malicious activity, the network requires a system that detects anomaly and inform the user and alerts the user.